-Mitigation Measure 5.2-2: (a) Prior to issuance of the first building permit, the project applicant shall assure by permit and bond the widening of the segment of Del Mar Heights Road within City jurisdiction to extend the WB right-turn pocket at the Del Mar Heights Road/I-5 NB on-ramps by 470 feet east of the existing limit line (at intersection) to the satisfaction of the City Engineer.
+Mitigation Measure 5.2-2: (a) Prior to issuance of the first building permit, the project applicant shall assure by permit and bond the widening of the segment of Del Mar Heights Road within City jurisdiction to extend the WB right-turn pocket at the Del Mar Heights Road/I-5 NB onramps by 470 feet east of the existing limit line (at intersection) to the satisfaction of the City Engineer.
 Prior to issuance of the first certificate of occupancy, the widening and lengthening shall be completed and accepted by the City Engineer. (b) Prior to issuance of the first building permit for an office building, the project applicant shall assure by permit and bond the widening of the segment of Del Mar Heights Road to include a second WB to NB right turn lane at the Del Mar Heights Road/I-5 NB on-ramp within Caltrans' jurisdiction to the satisfaction of Caltrans and the City Engineer.
 Prior to issuance of the first certificate of occupancy for an office building, the widening shall be completed and accepted by Caltrans and the City Engineer.
-Upon completion of this mitigation measure, one right-turn lane shall extend to the west side of the AT&T building.
+Upon completion of this mitigation measure, one right-turn lane shall extend to the west side of the AT&T building and one right-turn lane shall extend to the east side of the AT&T building.